Solid Wood Worktops

 Stave width is not the only factor that determines the sought after exclusivity of each worktop.
 The type of wood, the region that the wood is grown, and the overall quality of the surface can increase the value of the surface.

-Costs of Wood Worktops
+The Cost of Wood Worktops

 Higher cost does not necessarily mean that the quality is better.
 Higher costs are usually associated with the exclusivity of the product.
 A timber such as oak is more widely available in the UK than walnut and mahogany for example.
+Oak can be an excellent choice.
+It is easy to maintain and can be one of the most hard wearing woods when treated correctly and oiled with a suitable worktop staining and protect oil.

 Oil for Wooden Surfaces